Criticism of Google: Non-alignment with U.S. defense

-Energy consumption
+Energy and water consumption

 Google has been criticized for the high amount of energy used to maintain its servers, but was praised by Greenpeace for the use of renewable sources of energy to run them.
 Google has pledged to spend millions of dollars to investigate cheap, clean, renewable energy, and has installed solar panels on the roofs at its Mountain View facilities.
 In 2010, Google also invested $39 million in wind power.
+In 2023, Google along with Microsoft each consumed 24 TWh of electricity, more than countries such as Iceland, Ghana, the Dominican Republic, or Tunisia; however, when it comes to its water usage, it mentioned in its annual report on sustainability, that it has used roughly 22 million m3 of water in 2023, which was approximately 20% more than the year prior.
+Most of this was used to cool its data centers.
+It has pledged to replenish 120% of freshwater consumed for cooling its data centers by 2030, but in 2022 only 6% were replenished.
+The data center water consumption issue is not exclusive to Google.

 Google bus protests

 In late 2013, activists in the San Francisco Bay Area began protesting the use of shuttle buses by Google and other tech companies, viewing them as symbols of gentrification and displacement in a city where the rapid growth of the tech sector has driven up housing prices.

 Google Video

-On August 15, 2007 Google discontinued its Download-to-own/Download-to-rent (DTO/DTR) program.
-Some videos previously purchased for ownership under that program were no longer viewable when the embedded Digital Rights Management (DRM) licenses were revoked.
+On August 15, 2007, Google discontinued its Download-to-own/Download-to-rent (DTO/DTR) program.
+Some videos previously purchased for ownership under that program were no longer viewable when the embedded digital rights management (DRM) licenses were revoked.
 Google gave refunds for the full amount spent on videos using "gift certificates" (or "bonuses") to their customers' "Google Checkout Account".
 After a public uproar, Google issued full refunds to the credit cards of the Google Video users without revoking the gift certificates.